kirilkirkov/PHP-Selenium-Testing-Framework/README.md

 - **Graceful Shutdown**: Clean up Selenium sessions on script termination or interruption.
 - **Logs**: Support of terminal, xml or json logging
 - **Parallel Testing**: Run tests in parallel to optimize testing time and resources.
+- **Webhook Integration**: Send HTML or JSON reports via webhooks.
+- **HTML Reports**: Generate and save HTML reports on the server for detailed test analysis.

 ## Requirements